Area-C51/in-motion-mobile/README.md

 1. [ThemeProvider.tsx](./contexts/ThemeProvider.tsx)

-   - The `ThemeProvider` component manages the app’s theme context (`light`, `dark`, or `system`).
+   * The `ThemeProvider` component manages the app’s theme context (`light`, `dark`, or `system`).

-   - Uses `AsyncStorage` to persist the theme context selection across app sessions, allowing the user’s theme preference to be retained.
+   * Uses `AsyncStorage` to persist the theme context selection across app sessions, allowing the user’s theme preference to be retained.

-   - Shows a splash screen based on system theme while loading the active app theme to avoid unnecessary re-renders
+   * Shows a splash screen based on system theme while loading the active app theme to avoid unnecessary re-renders

-   - The `ThemeContext` holds the current theme context and provides access to this context to all child components through `ThemeContext.Provider`.
+   * The `ThemeContext` holds the current theme context and provides access to this context to all child components through `ThemeContext.Provider`.

 2. [Colors.ts](./constants/Colors.ts)

-   - Defines the color palette for both light and dark themes, centralizing color management.
+   * Defines the color palette for both light and dark themes, centralizing color management.

 3. [useColorScheme.ts](./hooks/useColorScheme.ts) and [useColorScheme.web.ts](./hooks/useColorScheme.web.ts)

-   - Custom hook that returns the active theme (light, dark, or system) based on the `ThemeProvider` context.
+   * Custom hook that returns the active theme (light, dark, or system) based on the `ThemeProvider` context.

-   - `useColorScheme.web.ts` specifically handles hydration for web platforms, ensuring the theme is correctly initialized.
+   * `useColorScheme.web.ts` specifically handles hydration for web platforms, ensuring the theme is correctly initialized.

 4. [useThemeColor.ts](./hooks/useThemeColor.ts)

-   - Custom hook that returns the appropriate color for a given type (e.g., header, title, background) based on the active theme from `useColorScheme`.
+   * Custom hook that returns the appropriate color for a given type (e.g., header, title, background) based on the active theme from `useColorScheme`.

-   - Uses the `Colors` palette for the active theme.
+   * Uses the `Colors` palette for the active theme.

 5. [ThemedText.tsx](./components/ThemedText.tsx)

-   - Wraps the standard `<Text />` component and applies a color based on the active theme from `useThemeColor`.
+   * Wraps the standard `<Text />` component and applies a color based on the active theme from `useThemeColor`.

-   - Provides centralized styles for text elements.
+   * Provides centralized styles for text elements.

 6. [ThemedView.tsx](./components/ThemedView.tsx)

-   - Wraps the standard `<View />` component and applies a background color based on the active theme from `useThemeColor`.
+   * Wraps the standard `<View />` component and applies a background color based on the active theme from `useThemeColor`.

-   - Also allows for the inclusion of background images.
+   * Also allows for the inclusion of background images.

 7. [GlobalStyles](./constants/GlobalStyles.ts)

-   - Contains centralized static styles (e.g., `mainContainer`, `contentContainer`) and dynamic themed styles based on the `Colors` palette for each theme type.
+   * Contains centralized static styles (e.g., `mainContainer`, `contentContainer`) and dynamic themed styles based on the `Colors` palette for each theme type.

 8. [useTheme](./hooks/useTheme.ts)

-   - Custom hook that allows descendant components of `ThemeProvider` to update the theme context.
+   * Custom hook that allows descendant components of `ThemeProvider` to update the theme context.

-   - Supports dynamic theme updates, allowing for changes to themed styles, elements, and components.
+   * Supports dynamic theme updates, allowing for changes to themed styles, elements, and components.

 9. [ThemeSelectorModal](./components/sideMenu/ThemeSelectorModal.tsx)

-   - A modal component used to allow users to select and update the theme preference.
+   * A modal component used to allow users to select and update the theme preference.

-   - Uses `useTheme` to update the theme context dynamically.
+   * Uses `useTheme` to update the theme context dynamically.

-10. All other components
+0. All other components can import

-- Can import:

-  1. The current theme from `useColorScheme`.
+   * The current theme from `useColorScheme`.

-  2. Themed text and view components from `ThemedText` and `ThemedView`.
+   * Themed text and view components from `ThemedText` and `ThemedView`.

-  3. Static and dynamic styles from `GlobalStyles`.
+   * Static and dynamic styles from `GlobalStyles`.

 ### Back-end